andylin2004/APCSFinalProject/README.md

 June 9th: Worked on updating UML since it hasn't been updated since the start of the project.

 June 10th: Added images for the various buttons and changed the instructions to be more desscriptive.

+June 11th: When you click the center of a circuit comoponent you can move it around the screen and the wires will follow.
+I also made a text box appear when the key d is pressed that has information on current, voltage, and resistence.

 Andy's Dev Log: